qwtel/capnweb/protocol.md

 ["date", 1749342170815]
 ```

-To encode a literal array, the array must be "escaped" by wrapping it in a second layer of array:
+To encode an array, the array must be wrapped in a second layer of array to create an array expression:

 ```
 [["just", "an", "array"]]